ranjitm10/HTML/README.md

 The contact person's name may also be included in an address element.<br>

 ⛔️ However, non-contact information is to be avoided.<br>

+Address example
+💯 Check out <a href="https://nssdc.gsfc.nasa.gov/planetary/factsheet/">NASA's planetary fact sheet</a>,<br>
+which contains an old-school "address" tag near the bottom of the page.<br> Cheers to Dr. Dave Williams for using this tag correctly!